Skip to content

 Student deciding whether to defer or change course after applying

-What deferring means forstudent finance
+What deferring means for student finance

-Student Finance England does not automatically move with a deferred UCAS place.
+One catch worth noting: Student Finance England does not automatically move with a deferred UCAS place.
 You need to:

 1. Tell Student Finance (or cancel the current application) if you've already applied for 2026 funding.

-2. Apply again for the new start date once the 2027 cycle opens, typically in February or March 2027.
+2. Apply again for the new start date once the 2027 cycle opens, in February or March 2027.

 3. Budget for a year with no student loan income.
 A gap year with earnings or savings is the clean version; a gap year funded by parents is the other common version.